 It differs from most mac & cheese recipes with the addition of fresh herbs.
 The Dijon mustard is also a flavorful touch.

-If you’re on a budget, you can use crumbled bacon instead of the lobster, adding it as a topping.
+If you’re on a budget, you can use shrimp instead of the lobster (we use the frozen red shrimp from Trader Joe’s).

-Or, for a creative “surf and turf,” add the crumbled bacon on top of the recipe.
+Or, for a creative “surf and turf,” add crispy chopped bacon on top.

 Ingredients